Vladimir-Lazic/CarND-Extended-Kalman-Filter-Project/README.md

 ## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using cmake and make!
+Note: Regardless of the changes you make, your project must be buildable using cmake and make!

 More information is only accessible by people who are already enrolled in Term 2 (three-term version) or Term 1 (two-term version)